helsenorge/helsenorgelab.no/README.md

 * `django-admin publish_scheduled_pages` - every 10 minutes or more often.
 This is necessary to make publishing scheduled pages work.
 * `django-admin clearsessions` - once a day (not necessary, but useful).
 * `django-admin update_index` - once a day  (not necessary, but useful to make sure search index stays intact).

-## To do
-[ ] Configure CI tests?
-Checkk sample config in .gitlab-ci.yml